lanhhoang/fizzy-saas/README.md

 ## Handbook

-See the [Fizzy handbook](https://handbooks.37signals.works/18/fizzy) for runbooks and other information.
+See the [Fizzy handbook](https://handbooks.37signals.works/18/fizzy) for runbooks and more.

 ### Beta